Docker

 Docker installation has greatly progressed over the years.
 This is the only part of the workshop which is dependent on the system/OS you are running (e.g. Windows, Mac or Linux).
 For each system the Docker website provides detailed installation instructions.
 Please follow these consistently.

-For many platforms a product called Docker Desktop is available, which includes Docker Compose:
+For many platforms a product called Docker Desktop is available, which includes the main Docker components:

 Some notes:

-• On Windows we recommend using the Windows Subsystem for Linux v2 (WSL2) as it also provides a powerful (Bash) command line and has optimal integration with Docker
+- On Windows we recommend using the Windows Subsystem for Linux (WSL) as it also provides a powerful (Bash) command line and has optimal integration with Docker.
+Before installing Docker Desktop, install WSL by opening Microsoft PowerShell (run as administrator) and running

 If all goes well, you should be able to run Docker from the command line as follows: [^2]